OmarMeligi/Northwind-DataWarehouse-ETL/README.md

 To demonstrate the process of designing and building a data warehouse using best practices in dimensional modeling and ETL development.
 The project supports analytical reporting on orders, customers, products, suppliers, and employees.

+**Note**: All data in the OLTP system was generated using AI tools for training and demonstration purposes.
+It is entirely fictional and localized to reflect entities in Egypt.
+It does not represent any real individuals, businesses, or transactions.

 ## Technologies Used

 - SQL Server 2019